-As described, the models' calibration was based on comparison between electricity and gas consumption data with simulated energy use in the models with historical data from the Texas Gas Service calculator.
+As described, the models' calibration was based on comparison between simulated energy use and the electricity and gas consumption data and also with historical data from the Texas Gas Service calculator.
 The calibrated models were simulated with a TMY3 weather file for Austin Mueller Municipal Airport to predict the electricity consumed by AC units during cooling season.